abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 * Improved the feature management modal for multi-tenant applications to group features on the UI and show hierarchically.
 * Added `--skip-cli-version-check` option to ABP CLI to improve the performance by bypassing the online version check.
 * Angular UI now redirect to MVC UI (the authentication server side) for profile management page, if the authorization code flow is used (which is the default).
+* Account module profile management page is now extensible.
+You can implement the `IProfileManagementPageContributor` interface and register it using the `ProfileManagementPageOptions` class.
 * Improvements and optimizations for the [Angular service proxy generation](https://blog.abp.io/abp/Introducing-the-Angular-Service-Proxy-Generation).

 And a lot of minor improvements and bug fixes.
 You can see [the milestone 3.2](https://github.com/abpframework/abp/milestone/39?closed=1) for all issues & PRs closed with this version.